runekn/x4-reactive-docking/README.md

 ## Description
 In vanilla X4: Foundations subordinates assigned to a carrier with the 'Launched' option will remain docked until something relevant to their group's order happens.
-Forexample if leader is attacked then groups with 'defend' will launch to defend.
+For example if the leader is attacked then groups with 'defend' will launch to defend.
 Though for non-carrier capital ship subordinates in 'Launched' mode will instead remain launched constantly whether they are needed or not.

-This mod provides an additional docking option to non-carrier capital ships that has landing pads.
+This mod provides an additional docking option to non-carrier capital ships with landing pads.
 This new docking option is called 'Reactive' and makes subordinates behave like they are carrier-based.
 To provide this extra option the Docking/Launched button found in loadout info submenu and 'Enter' menu has been changed to a dropdown for non-carriers.

 Carriers will not have this option and their 'Launched' mode remains unchanged.